VGirotto/ReactGames/to-do.md

   - Show start of the maze (maybe display "21x21 Maze")
   - Word "Restarted" when clicked the restart button
   - Win animations
+- Dark/light mode

 ## Backlog
+- Loading circle (is necessary?)
+- Localization (add other languages)
 - Optimize performance in large maze (?)
 - Add responsiveness
 - Show buttons to move when on mobile (?)

+## Doesn't make sense
 - Save player time and maze size
-- Ranking of times per size (makes sense?)
+- Ranking of times per size